openwebwork/webwork3/t/README.md

 Like above the tests rely on the `sample_db.sqlite` database and it must be built or rebuilt.

-All tests within the directory can be run with either `prove *.t` or `prove -lv *.t`, where the first runs all tests within all test files and just reports a summary of the results.
+Like the `db` subdirectory, all tests within the directory can be run with either `prove *.t` or `prove -lv *.t`, where the first runs all tests within all test files and just reports a summary of the results.
 The command with the `-lv` flags lists things test by test and any output from the tests.

-Additional, one can run an individual test as in the following  example `prove -lv 001_login.t`.
+Also, one can run an individual test as in the following  example `prove -lv 001_login.t`.